tessercat/daoistic-book/blog/affirmation/notes.md

 then recurs later,
 so it was clearly important
 to the author,
-but I can't make
+but I can't make it work
-any of it work in English.
+in English.

 I think *goodwill*
-is a very good fit for 忠信
+is a very good fit for 忠信.
-in English.
 It's what you weaken (薄)
-when you rile people up (亂之首).
+when you inflame resentment (亂之首).

 Ultimately,
 the poem asks us to choose
 between 厚 and 薄